pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/4-use-arm-kinematics.md

 $$D = \begin{pmatrix}0.3 & -0.1 & -0.3\end{pmatrix}$$

-{{< warning icon="👉🏾" text="<b>Remember that you always have to provide poses to the inverse kinematics that are actually reachable by the robot.</b> If you're not sure whether the 3D point that you defined is reachable by Reachy, you can move the arm with your hand in compliant mode (meaning turned off), ask the forward kinematics and check the 3D translation component of the returned pose. " >}}

 But having the 3D position is not enough to design a pose.
 You also need to provide the 3D orientation via a rotation matrix.
 It's often the tricky part when building a target pose matrix.